Sustainable diversification strengthens family farm

 Published: 18 November 2019

 Mark Green and family have taken Ditton Farm from strength to strength over the years, while ensuring it’s as sustainable as possible.

 Ditton Farm in Hereford has undergone huge changes since it was first bought by Frank and Joan Green in 1977.
-What was once 156 acres of rented land, used primarily for farming soft fruits, is now 3,500 acres of part-owned, part-rented and part-farm business tenancies – which are used for growing potatoes, wheat and rape seed, breeding broiler chickens and housing an anaerobic digestor.
+What was once 156 acres of rented land, used primarily for farming soft fruits, is now in excess of 3,000 acres of part-owned, part-rented and part-farm business tenancies – which are used for growing potatoes, wheat and rape seed, breeding broiler chickens and housing an anaerobic digestor.